kipr/Simulator/README.md

-# 2D-Simulator
+# Simulator
-2D simulator for the Wombats.
+Simulator for the Wombats.

 # Development